1. Home

 Apps Available

-While Surfshark has only been around since 2019, they’ve fast become a go-to VPN for folks seeking to beat their country’s Internet censorship.
+While Surfshark has only been around since 2019, it has quickly become a go-to VPN for folks seeking to beat their country’s Internet censorship.
 In addition to the unbreakable 256-AES-GCM encryption cipher, Surfshark guarantees access to blocked websites through their special Camouflage and NoBorders methods.
-These are (respectively) obfuscation and anti-censorship countermeasures that become automatically enabled as your Surfshark app detects various types of surveillance and restrictions, and they’re available on each of their 3200+ servers in 65 countries.

 In addition to beating censorship, Surfshark saves you from your own poor browsing habits via their CleanWeb feature.
 This entails adblocking, anti-malware, and anti-tracking, so you can avoid the common pitfalls socially engineered to compromise your anonymity.

 And on the subject of anonymity, Surfshark accepts cryptocurrency payments.
-Combined with their independently audited no-logging policy, and you have one of the most secure methods to beat Chinese censorship on the market.
+Combined with their independently audited no-logging policy, you have one of the most secure methods to beat Chinese censorship on the market.

 3. ExpressVPN